General Truthfulness Characterizations Via Convex Analysis: Property Elicitation

 \subsubsection{Topology}

-\raf{This would be a natural place to show that the interval score is not elicitable; ideally we would do this by citing an infinite-dimensional version of this closure property, but even if we can't find something, saying that the intuition follows from this corollary (and providing a direct proof, currently in an email ``quantile score'' from May 21) would still make sense.} Combining Theorem~\ref{thm:prop-char} with a closure property of convex functions~\cite[Thm 24.4]{rockafellar1997convex} yields the following. \begin{corollary} Let $\Gamma:\T\toto \R$ be an elicitable property with $\T\subseteq\V = \reals^n$ convex that can be elicited by a closed, convex $G$.
-Then $\Gamma_r$ is closed for all $r$. \end{corollary} Requiring $G$ to be closed is a technical issue regarding the boundary of of $\T$, and is irrelevant for level sets in the relative interior.
-While~\cite{lambert2009eliciting} showed this for finite report spaces $\R$, this more general statement shows, for example, that if $\T = \reals$ the property $\Gamma(t) = \mathrm{floor}(t) = \max \{ z \in \integers ~|~ z \leq t\}$ is not elicitable. \raf{Another potential example (fix the nonsensical $\alpha$ set first): For distributions $p\in\Delta(\reals)$, a property of interest may be the max-mode $\mathrm{maxmode}(p) = \sup \{ \argsup_{x\in\reals} p(x) \}$, which is the mode of $p$ or the maximum mode in the event of ties.
-Taking the usual topology on $\Delta(\reals)$, we see that for $p,p'$ with unique modes $m > m'$, the set $\{\alpha\in[0,1] : \mathrm{maxmode}(\alpha p + (1-\alpha) p'\}$ is not closed, meaning $\mathrm{maxmode}$ is not elicitable.}
+Finally, we can use tools from topology to draw other conclusions.
+Combining Theorem~\ref{thm:prop-char} with a closure property of convex functions~\cite[Thm 24.4]{rockafellar1997convex} yields the following. \begin{corollary} Let $\Gamma:\T\toto \R$ be an elicitable property with $\T\subseteq\V = \reals^n$ convex that can be elicited by a closed, convex $G$.
+Then $\Gamma_r$ is closed for all $r$. \end{corollary} Requiring $G$ to be closed is a generally mild technical assumption regarding the boundary of of $\T$, and is irrelevant for level sets in the relative interior.
+While~\cite{lambert2009eliciting} showed this for finite report spaces $\R$, this more general statement shows, for example, that if $\T = \reals$ the property $\Gamma(t) = \mathrm{floor}(t) = \max \{ z \in \integers ~|~ z \leq t\}$ is not elicitable.
+More generally, this often provides a tool for showing that we cannot get around issues of cardinality by finding a tie-breaking rule to make the value unique.